 Specifications/resolution:

-Built on an inverted microscope; X-Y-Z motorized stage; maximum image resolution is 64 megapixels; spectral detection of 400 to 700 nm; lasers: 405 nm and 442nm; white light laser for 470-670nm; Z range of up to 300 µm; a temperature stage of up to 50 degrees; incubation chamber with 35mm petri dish insert; and has time series measurements.
+Built on an inverted microscope; X-Y-Z motorized stage; maximum image resolution is 64 megapixels; spectral detection of 400 to 700 nm; lasers: 405 nm and 442nm; white light laser for 470-670nm; Z range of up to 300 µm; a temperature stage of up to 50 degrees; incubation chamber with 35mm dish insert; and has time series measurements.
 Our Leica SP8 has four air objectives (2.5x, 10x, 20x and 40x), one water immersion objective (40x) and one (63x) oil immersion objectives.

 A confocal laser scanning microscope (CLSM) combines high-resolution optical imaging with depth selectivity which allows us to do optical sectioning.
 This means that we can view visual sections of tiny structures that would be difficult to physically section (e.g. embryos) and construct 3D structures from the obtained images.
 It scans a sample sequentially point by point or multiple points at once, using a focused laser beam to allow for 3D reconstruction.
 The pixel information is assembled into an image.